Tame Parahoric Nonabelian Hodge Correspondence in Positive Characteristic over Algebraic Curves: Introduction

-\emph{What is the generalization of the main results of \cite{Nonabelian Hodge prime char} to the situation when the $G$-local systems admits first order poles?}
+In positive characteristic, one may ask a similar question: \emph{how to construct the nonabelian Hodge correspondence on noncompact curves under ``tameness" condition?} In this paper, we establish a version of this correspondence: \emph{tame parahoric nonabelian Hodge correspondence in positive characteristic over curves}.
+The word ``tameness" has two stories here: \begin{enumerate} \item First, \emph{tameness} is a condition on Higgs fields introduced in \cite{Simp}, which can be regarded as \emph{regular singularities} on connections or \emph{logarithmic case} of Higgs bundles when extended to the compactification.
+The \emph{tameness} condition is a crucial property to establish the correspondence.

-In this paper, we establish a general version of the correspondence: \emph{tame parahoric nonabelian Hodge correspondence in positive characteristic over curves}.
-The word ``tame" has two stories here: \begin{enumerate} \item First, it means that the poles of local systems or Higgs fields are of first order, which is also called \emph{regular singular}.
-C. Simpson studied the nonabelian Hodge correspondence on noncompact curves, and showed that \emph{tameness} is a crucial property to construct the correspondence, which is closely related to \emph{regular singular connections} (see \cite{Simp}). \item Secondly, since we work in positive characteristic, it is related to the concept of \emph{tamely ramified coverings}.
-In characteristic zero, V. Balaji and C. Seshadri found that parahoric torsors over $X$ correspond to $\Gamma$-equivariant bundles over $Y$, where $Y \rightarrow X$ is a Galois covering with Galois group $\Gamma$ \cite{Moduli of parahoric torsors}.
-When generalizing this approach to positive characteristic $p$, we suppose that the order of $\Gamma$ and $p$ are coprime, which means that the covering $Y \rightarrow X$ is tamely ramified.
-Furthermore, this also implies that the stack $[Y/\Gamma]$ is tame \cite{Tame Stack}. \end{enumerate} This problem has been investigated in \cite{tame for GLn} for local systems with nilpotent residuals, and compared with this work, we do not impose any condition on the residual of the connections.
-Also, some of the investigations are motivated by the results in \cite{Riemann Hilbert}, especially in the local case.
+\item Second, since we work in positive characteristic, it is related to the concept of \emph{tamely ramified coverings}.
+In characteristic zero, Balaji--Seshadri found that parahoric torsors over $X$ correspond to $\Gamma$-equivariant bundles over $Y$, where $Y \rightarrow X$ is a Galois covering with Galois group $\Gamma$ \cite{Moduli of parahoric torsors}.
+When generalizing this approach to positive characteristic $p$, we suppose that the order of $\Gamma$ and the characteristic $p$ are coprime, which means that the covering $Y \rightarrow X$ is tamely ramified and the stack $[Y/\Gamma]$ is tame \cite{Tame Stack}. \end{enumerate} This problem has been investigated in \cite{tame for GLn} for local systems with nilpotent residues.
+Compared with this work, we do not impose any condition on the residue of logarithmic connections.
+Moreover, some of the investigations are motivated by the results in \cite{Riemann Hilbert}, especially in the local case.